-See Figure 1 and Figure 2.
-Some models have up to two power ports.
-One port is on the right side of the fairing.
-The other port is in the Tour-Pak.

-These ports can be used to power or charge 12 VDC accessories with a standard automotive power connector.
+See Figure 1.
+The power port is on the right side of the fairing.
+The port can be used to power or charge 12 VDC accessories with a standard automotive power connector.
 Follow the manufacturer instructions when installing and operating accessories.
 Firmly push the accessory connector into the power port.